-Description: (Dual listed with AFR 110-111) This is the first course in the DAN 117-118 sequence.
+DAN 117 - African American Dance Ensemble, Rehearsal and Performance This is the first course in the DAN 117 - DAN 118 sequence.
 Participation in the production, rehearsal and performance of the African American Dance Ensemble Productions.
-SUNY GEN ED-n/a; NCC GEN ED-HUM
+SUNY GEN ED-n/a; NCC GEN ED-HUM Offered: Fall, Spring